HEREFORD United’s schedule has been disrupted to such an extent by the weather they have been forced to train on the club’s car park.

 It has led to a frustrating few weeks for United and also forced creative amendments to their training programme given the lack of access to the Edgar Street pitch.

-Manager John Trewick explained: “We have used indoor areas, artificial turf and have even trained outside on the car park and on the track around the outside of the pitch, but that is frozen solid now as well.
+Manager John Trewick explained: “We have used indoor areas, artificial turf and have even trained outside on the car park and on the track around the outside of the pitch, but that is frozen solid

 “We have been in our own gymnasium but that is small and restricts the activities that we can do.